 A wide range of disability related equipment and assistive technology can be accessed under the NDIS.
 The process varies according to the type and cost.

-Level 1 items Do not need specific approval from the NDIS before purchase, Level 2 items may require an assessment while items classified under levels 3 and 4 will require trial, assessment, approval and specialised support.
-More details about these levels can be found on the NDIS website here.
+More details about these categories can be found on the NDIS website here.
 You can also check the latest NDIS price guide for more information.

 How does the assistive technology process work?

 Some of this might be sounding quite complicated already so let’s break it down a bit.